tetzank/homepage/content/posts/codegen-in-databases.md

 # Operator Implementations

 In this section, I will explain how the code generation is done in the operators.
-The whole project is available in a [git repository on github](https://github.com/tetzank/sigmod18contest).
+The whole project is available in a [git repository on github][repo].
 You can check out the code to see all the details.

 To recap, the programming contest of 2018 requires only a few operators: _scan_, _filter_, _equi-join_ and _projection/sum_.